 After a few hours of shopping (because I know it will take that long with too many amazing boutiques to count) I will walk down Avenue 9 de Julio where I will see the Teatro Colon, the highrise buildings of the city, and of course the obelisk.
 Next stop, is Plaza San Martin, not unlike the other beautiful plazas in Buenos Aires, Plaza San Martin displays a beautiful variety of trees and views of the city which makes for a perfect photo op, and maybe a little nap under a tree (its super common here, I swear).

 Miércoles: Wednesday, I would head straight to museums in Recoleta.
 Here you will find the Museo Nacional de Bellas Artes museum of architecture, and many more interesting places to learn about the History and Culture of Argentina.
 Since I don’t like being cooped up inside for long periods of time, I would surely head over to the Floralis Generalis, the large steel flower that was made as an art piece given to the city of Buenos Aires.
-The coolest part about this flower is that is is solar operated to open up during the daytime and close at night, how cool!
+The coolest part about this flower is that is solar operated to open up during the daytime and close at night, how cool!

 Viernes: In Buenos Aires, Fridays are always lively.
 What better way to mingle with native Argentines than in the fashion hub of Buenos Aires, Palermo.
 With tons of eclectic boutiques and cafes, it is easy to lose track of time in Palermo.
 One of my absolute favorite things to do is cafe hop.
-All of the cafes in Palermo soho have their own unique atmosphere and menu which makes it fun to try 3 or 4 cafes in a day and never get tired of coffee (maybe just a little hyper).
-Just around the corner of the Buenos Aires Zoo, located about a 20 minute walk from Palermo Soho, you will find the observatory.
+All of the cafes in Palermo Soho have their own unique atmosphere and menu which makes it fun to try 3 or 4 cafes in a day and never get tired of coffee (maybe just a little hyper).
+Just around the corner of the Buenos Aires Zoo, located about a 20-minute walk from Palermo Soho, you will find the observatory.
 With frequent shows and occasional discounts, there leaves no excuse to not go and see the beautiful Argentine stars.

-Sábado: It is finally the weekend, and all of Buenos Aires knows that weekends means markets.
+Sábado: It is finally the weekend, and all of Buenos Aires knows that weekends mean markets.
 Starting at Plaza Francia, commonly known as the hippie fair, I would browse through all of the beautiful hand-crafted arts that the local artisans have created.
 Located just a few feet away is the Recoleta Cemetery which holds some of the most important figures in Argentine history, not to mention that it is one of the most incredible cemeteries in the world.
 With parks always nearby, buying a choripan at the nearest food stand and relaxing in a park with some friends would be the ideal afternoon.
 When the night time rolls around, what better way to learn the Porteño way than to go to a boliche for the night (and a good portion of the morning)

 Domingo: The last day of my perfect week, and any week, will end at the San Telmo Market.
 One of the most famous markets in Argentina, you can really experience the Porteño culture here.
 With booths of hand-crafted arts, crafts and foods as far as the eye can see, you actually want to get lost in there for hours.
 Not only are there trinkets to buy, but many local Argentine bands come to play every Sunday on the corners for all of the market shoppers to enjoy.
 Sitting down to a nice dinner outside with a live band playing tango music would absolutely complete my perfect week in Buenos Aires.